StableUnit/cra-template-web3/README.md

 # Create-React-App Template for DApps

-For creating cra project `my-app` just run `npx create-react-app my-app --template cra-dapp-template` Don't forget to create .env file with your INFURA_ID
+For creating cra project `my-app` just run `npx create-react-app my-app --template web3` Don't forget to create .env file with your INFURA_ID

 We use: